malramsay64/phd-thesis/01_Methods/Simulation_Conditions.md

 through the periodic boundary conditions, the net momentum of the simulation is zeroed every 33533 timesteps, chosen for being a large prime number.
-These simulations use the Martyna-Tobias-Klein thermostat and barostat [@Martyna1994], with the parameters $\tau = 1.0$ and $\tau_P = 1.0$ and a step size of 0.005.
+These simulations use the Martyna-Tobias-Klein thermostat and barostat, [@Martyna1994] with the parameters $\tau = 1.0$ and $\tau_P = 1.0$ and a step size of 0.005.

 ### Equilibration